Over 25+ years of experience and study

 - Advanced studies at Le Centre d'Etudes Superieures de la Renaissance in Tours, France (2013) under the direction of the late Dom Daniel Saulnier

-- Former postulant (2014) and current oblate of the traditional Benedictine Abbey of St Benedetto in Norcia, Italy
+- Postulant (2014) and current oblate of the traditional Benedictine Abbey of St Benedetto in Norcia, Italy

 The vision for Gregorian Chant Academy began as early as 2010, when Christopher first dreamed of building a professional, accessible platform for learning Gregorian chant online; combining his talents and skills as an actor and filmmaker with his talent and skills in Gregorian Chant.